 Federal criminal sentences are governed by the Federal Sentencing Guidelines.
 The federal sentencing guidelines are the complex system that determines the sentencing ranges for particular offenses in the federal system.
 The sentencing guidelines are very complicated, but generally speaking, there’s a sentencing grid, or table, which is used to calculate the sentencing range.
-Across the top there is a criminal history category, and on the vertical axis there are offense levels.
+Across the top there is a criminal history category, and on the vertical axis there are offense levels, according to the observations of our Federal criminal offenses attorney in Illinois.
 These offense levels are frequently referred to as points, and every federal criminal offense has a certain number of points.
 Points are also added or subtracted for either aggravating or mitigating factors, respectively.

 One other thing to note is that based on this point system, most federal crimes are not eligible for probation.

 Why Is It Important To Retain An Experienced Attorney For A Federal Criminal Case?

 It’s important because the federal system is much different than the state courts, and obviously, it’s an advantage to have a federal criminal lawyer that’s familiar with the procedures and systems.
 But probably the most important reason is that the attorney needs to fully understand the sentencing guidelines.
 It’s extremely complicated and is not the type of thing that a lawyer can pick up and learn as a quick read.
 It covers multiple volumes of books and is very detailed.
 Someone who is not familiar with working with it is going to struggle to understand it.
 But I’ve worked with it many, many times, and I’m familiar with it.
 I use my familiarity and experience with the guidelines to my client’s advantage in achieving shorter and more lenient sentences.

 Who Handles Investigation And Prosecution Of State Crimes?